-Sequential Multi-Product Price Competition in a Supply Chain Network
+Sequential Multi-Product Price Competition in Supply Chain Networks

 Columbia Business School - Decision Risk and Operations

 University of Toronto - Rotman School of Management

 We analyze a general model in which, at each echelon of the supply process, an arbitrary number of firms compete, offering one or multiple products to some or all of the firms at the next or possibly subsequent echelons, with firms at the most downstream echelon selling to the end consumer.
 At each echelon, the offered products are differentiated and the firms belonging to this echelon engage in price competition.
 The model assumes a general set of piece-wise linear consumer demand functions for all products (potentially) brought to the consumer market, where each product's demand volume may depend on the retail prices charged for all products; consumers' preferences over the various product/retailer combinations are general and asymmetric.
 Similarly the cost rates incurred by the firms at the most upstream echelon are general as well.